hyperhq/docs.hypercontainer.io/how_it_works.md

         ......
         Done

 Internal to the HyperVM, a minimalist Linux kernel, called ***HyperKernel***, is booted.
-The kernel employs a tiny Init service, called ***HyperInit*** to load the Docker images from the host, setup *MNT* namespace to isolate their filesystems, and launch them.
+The kernel employs a tiny Init service, called ***HyperStart*** to load the Docker images from the host, setup *MNT* namespace to isolate their filesystems, and launch them.

 ![](https://trello-attachments.s3.amazonaws.com/554c998a4c9dacc5c143ec99/1083x635/c6cb963194f1756031c6cc359a35cec7/hyper_arch.png)